PRIZES to win! PROMOTIONS

 01 September 2011

-But there is no factory, just a stuffy sweatshop where he and five other boys are forced to work for no money and little food.
-The boys are forbidden to talk or even to call one another by their real names.
-Locked away in a rundown building, Gopal despairs of ever seeing his family again.
+But Gopal has been deceived.
+There is no factory, just a small, stuffy sweatshop where he and five other boys are forced to make beaded frames for no money and little food.
+The boys are forbidden to talk or even to call each other by their real names.
+In this atmosphere of distrust and isolation, locked in a rundown building in an unknown part of the city, Gopal despairs of ever seeing his family again.

-But late one night, when Gopal decides to share kahanis, or stories, he realizes that storytelling might be the boys' key to survival.
+Then late one night, when Gopal decides to share kahanis, or stories, he realizes that storytelling might be the key to the boys’ holding on to their sense of self and their hope for any kind of future.
 If he can make them feel more like brothers than enemies, their lives will be more bearable in the shop—and they might even find a way to escape.

 By: